EmirDelicR/starter-pack-react/application/backend/README.md

 ./scripts/start_docker.sh
 ```

-To stop container and (optional) remove container and image run
+To stop the container and (optional) remove the container and image run

 ```console
 ./scripts/stop_container.sh
 ```

-If you want to ommit sudo when calling docker command use this comand and restart your PC.
+If you want to omit sudo when calling the docker command use this command and restart your PC.

 ```console
 sudo usermod -aG docker $USER